arithefirst/whisker/README.md

 For the following, this assumes the name of your command is `examplecommand`

-- The command definition must be at the top of the file, and be formatted as
+- The command definition must be at the top of the file, and be formatted as:
+  File `examplecommand.go`

   ```go
     var DefineExamplecommnd = &discordgo.ApplicationCommand{
     Name:        "examplecommand",